syncfusion-content/flutter-docs/Flutter/maps/legend.md

 ![Legend overflow mode](images/legend/legend-overflow-mode.gif)

 N>
-* Refer the [`showIcon`](https://pub.dev/documentation/syncfusion_flutter_maps/latest/maps/MapLegendSettings/showIcon.html), for enabling the icon for the legend.
-* Refer the [`iconSize`](https://pub.dev/documentation/syncfusion_flutter_maps/latest/maps/MapLegendSettings/iconSize.html), for setting the size of the icon.
+* Refer the [`iconSize`], for setting the size of the icon.

 ## Legend toggling

-You can enable toggling the legend items and the corresponding shapes or bubbles using the [`MapLegendSettings.enableToggleInteraction`](https://pub.dev/documentation/syncfusion_flutter_maps/latest/maps/MapLegendSettings/enableToggleInteraction.html) property.
-The default value of the [`enableToggleInteraction`](https://pub.dev/documentation/syncfusion_flutter_maps/latest/maps/MapLegendSettings/enableToggleInteraction.html) property is `false`.
+You can enable toggling the legend items and the corresponding shapes or bubbles using the [`MapLegend.enableToggleInteraction`](https://pub.dev/documentation/syncfusion_flutter_maps/latest/maps/MapLegend/MapLegend.html) property.
+The default value of the [`MapLegend.enableToggleInteraction`](https://pub.dev/documentation/syncfusion_flutter_maps/latest/maps/MapLegend/MapLegend.html) property is `false`.
 You can customize the toggled shapes or bubbles using the following properties:

-* **Toggled item color** - Change the color for the toggled legend item's icon and it's shape or bubble using the [`MapLegendSettings.toggledItemColor`](https://pub.dev/documentation/syncfusion_flutter_maps/latest/maps/MapLegendSettings/toggledItemColor.html) property.
+* **Toggled item color** - Change the color for the toggled legend item's icon and it's shape or bubble using the [`MapLegend.toggledItemColor`](https://pub.dev/documentation/syncfusion_flutter_maps/latest/maps/MapLegend/MapLegend.html) property.
-* **Toggled item stroke color** - Change the stroke color which applies to the toggled legend item's shape or bubble using the [`MapLegendSettings.toggledItemStrokeColor`](https://pub.dev/documentation/syncfusion_flutter_maps/latest/maps/MapLegendSettings/toggledItemStrokeColor.html) property.
+* **Toggled item stroke color** - Change the stroke color which applies to the toggled legend item's shape or bubble using the [`MapLegend.toggledItemStrokeColor`](https://pub.dev/documentation/syncfusion_flutter_maps/latest/maps/MapLegend/MapLegend.html) property.
-* **Toggled item stroke width** - Change the stroke width which applies to the toggled legend item's shape or bubble using the [`MapLegendSettings.toggledItemStrokeWidth`](https://pub.dev/documentation/syncfusion_flutter_maps/latest/maps/MapLegendSettings/toggledItemStrokeWidth.html) property.
+* **Toggled item stroke width** - Change the stroke width which applies to the toggled legend item's shape or bubble using the [`MapLegend.toggledItemStrokeWidth`](https://pub.dev/documentation/syncfusion_flutter_maps/latest/maps/MapLegend/MapLegend.html) property.
-* **Toggled item opacity** - Change the opacity of the toggled legend item's shape or bubble using the [`MapLegendSettings.toggledItemOpacity`](https://pub.dev/documentation/syncfusion_flutter_maps/latest/maps/MapLegendSettings/toggledItemOpacity.html) property.
+* **Toggled item opacity** - Change the opacity of the toggled legend item's shape or bubble using the [`MapLegend.toggledItemOpacity`](https://pub.dev/documentation/syncfusion_flutter_maps/latest/maps/MapLegend/MapLegend.html) property.

 {% tabs %}
 {% highlight Dart %}

-List<Model> data;
+List<Model> _data;
 MapShapeSource _shapeSource;

 @override
 void initState() {
    super.initState();
-   data = <Model>[
+   _data = <Model>[
       Model('India', 280),
       Model('United States of America', 190),
       Model('Kazakhstan', 37),